 “So far so good, the boxers are catching up on the programme that the coaches have come up with.

-With the boxer having shown great potential in the sport, boxing enthusiasts will be hoping that Manyuchi will live up to expectations when he faces Casseres who has won 17 and lost four fights.
+With the boxer having shown great potential in the sport, boxing enthusiasts will be hoping that Manyuchi would live up to expectations when he faces Casseres who has won 17 and lost four fights.

-Of the 17 fights 12 have been knockouts.
+Of the 17 fights, 12 have been knockouts.

 Manyuchi’s fight is the undercard bout for the main bill which will be between WBC (bantamweight) silver champion Catherine Phiri who will be defending her title against a Korean boxer Hee-Yung Yuh.

 Manyuchi holds the African Boxing Union (ABU) welterweight and Zimbabwe welterweight titles.

 He won the WBC belt when he beat Ghana’s Patrick Allottey in Zambia while he had earlier won the ABU welterweight title in June last year when he knocked Burkina Faso champion Patrice Sou Toke out to claim the continental title in the fifth round of the 12-round bout.